T3Marius/StoreCore/README.md

 Port = 3306

 [MainConfig]
-MenuType = "screen"           # there are only 2 menus, screen or t3.
+MenuType = "ScreenMenu"           # there are only 2 menus, ScreenMenu or T3Menu.
-StartCredits = 0          # How much credits a new player will have at start.
+StartCredits = 15000          # How much credits a new player will have at start.
 PlaytimeInterval = 30     # Each second player will be awarded with credits for activity.
 Put 0 to disabled it.
 CreditsPerInterval = 10    # How many credits player gets per activity interval.
 Put 0 to disable it.
-CreditsPerKill = 10        # How many credits player gets from a kill.
+CreditsPerKill = 5       # How many credits player gets from a kill.
 Put 0 to disable it.
-CreditsPerRoundWin = 10    # How many credits player gets after winning a round.
+CreditsPerRoundWin = 0    # How many credits player gets after winning a round.
 Put 0 to disable it.
 ShowCreditsOnRoundEnd = true    # If this is enabled, the credits award messages will be in one message at the end of the round.
 IgnoreWarmup = true       # Give credits during warmup? true to not or false to do.